Underwriting

 Some Basic Factors to Consider

 Underwriting is an extensive process, but one which is being accomplished much more quickly in this day and age.
-Typically, once your account has gone through underwriting, negotiating a different price is next to impossible, unless you can come up with some mitigating factors or other information not included in your original application that the insurance company will look favorably upon.
+Typically, once your account has gone through underwriting, negotiating a different price is next to impossible, unless you can come up with some mitigating factors or other information not included in your original application that the insurer will look favorably upon.